ahanabasu/portfolio-modified/README.md

 # portfolio-modified
 A responsive portfolio which can get you to my contact, displaying my skills, projects I worked on, services I provide, and also post queries and details regarding any collaboration from your side.
-Thank yo, enjoy the ride through my website! ; )
+Thank you, enjoy the ride through my website! ;)